bozzmob/monitor/README.md

 Monitor CPU and Memory of your System or Server

-To fetch the stats once
+To check the stats once

 ```
 python monitor.py
 ```

-To actively monitor the live changes
+To actively monitor the live changes in CPU and Memory

 ```
 bash monitor.sh